 - Report any suspected I and I issues to the Sanitary Engineers office

 - Storm water connections such as roof drain downspouts, yard drains, and sump pumps can be disconnected from the sewer system.
 You can redirect the downspouts onto lawn and garden beds, hook up a rain barrel or cistern to their downspouts, or redirect the connections to a separate stormwater system

-For more information regarding Infiltration and inflow please email Ryan Barth, SSES Coordinator or call 419-734-5953.
+For more information regarding Infiltration and inflow please email Spencer Wadsworth, SSES Coordinator or call 419-734-5953.